 Before Curtin, I did years in the public service (not all that well) and had many other jobs ranging from demolition to airfreight delivery to motorcycle couriering to being an office clerk for a timber-selling firm.

-I’ve got depression, and anxiety, and a chronic neck injury from a motorbike accident, and chronic fatigue syndrome.
+I’ve got ADHD (recently formally diagnosed), depression, and anxiety, a chronic neck injury from a motorbike accident, and chronic fatigue syndrome.
 It’s a wicked combination – the neck injury means constant headaches of varying intensity, the CFS means not enough energy to do things all too often, the depression means not caring about stuff at all and the anxiety means I can extreme-worry about it all constantly.
+The ADHD means I don’t do any of that for too long at one stretch.

 I also have an awesome wife who puts up with the above, and keeps me here.